svlady/cli/doc/README.gitlab.md

 The CLI tool requires two parameters for accessing GitLab API endpoint:

 * `GITLAB_API` - the API endpoint URL
-* `GITLAB_TOKEN` - the authentication token issued for GitLab user.
-You API calls will be impersonated as this user, who issued the token.
+* `GITLAB_TOKEN` - the authentication token issued by the GitLab user.
+Your API calls will be impersonated as this user, who issued the token.
 Obviously, the user must be given sufficient permissions for performing management actions on GitLab objects.

 These parameters are usually provided as shell environment variables.
 However, for additional security, you may want to fetch the token from Vault.
 For this you need to have Vault up and running.
 See configuration example inside the `gitlab` script, in comments.